SpaceManiac/SpacemanDMM/CONFIGURING.md

 The `[display]` section has the following options:

 * `error_level` - Sets the level at which errors are registered instead of being ignored
-* `print_level` - Sets the level at which errors are printed as they are raised.

-If `error_level` has a higher threshold than `print_level`, the error will still be printed but it won't be considered for overall success.

 ### Language server